rabani-to/challenge-frontend/README.md

 ## Abstract

-Frontend Developers nowadays need to handle a huge-unpredictable amount of local app flow.
+With the current state of the Web, Frontend Developers need to handle a huge-unpredictable amount of local state when crafting Software.

-Since JAM Stack revolution we’ve being serving content directly to clients, in Web3 you need to add the learning curve of wallets, transactions and understanding why the poor Solana is so down : (
+Since JAMStack revolution we’ve being serving content directly to clients.
+In Web3 you need to add the learning curve of wallets, transactions, unpredictable gas errors, and trying to understand why the poor Solana is going that low : (

-We’re creating this little-yet open to awesomeness frontend challenge to show off the world your web3-ish skills!
+Take the following challenge like a little-yet-open to awesomeness entry point for developers to show off the world their Web3-ish skills!

 ## The Challenge